 EnergySolutions is trying — again — to bring a type of radioactive waste known as depleted uranium (DU) to Utah.

 At HEAL, we call DU the Trojan Horse of nuclear waste: it rolls in as low-level waste with the promise of jobs and tax revenue for Utah but becomes more radioactive over time leaving us with a forbidden zone forever.
-It is technically allowed in the state through a classification loophole, but it will eventually be much more toxic than the types of nuclear waste currently banned in the state (Class B and C waste).
+While DU starts off as low-level waste, it will eventually be much more toxic than the types of nuclear waste currently banned in the state (Class B and C waste).
 This means that DU creates risks that will last generations far beyond our own.
-To stop DU from coming to Utah, we are consulting with experts on the technical parts of EnergySolutions’ proposal and amplifying public voices to ask Governor Gary Herbert to ban DU from Utah entirely.
+To stop DU from coming to Utah, we are consulting with experts on the technical parts of EnergySolutions’ proposal and amplifying public voices to ask the Utah Governor to ban DU from Utah entirely.
+We also push against any bills at the Utah state legislature that would influence the regulatory decision to bring DU into the state.
 Learn more about DU, including EnergySolutions recent actions to try and take more advantage of this loophole, here.